Information for Prospective Students

 There are a few resources useful for understanding what’s involved in doing research under my supervision:

+My primary goal in advising is to help each of my students figure out what they want to do, and support them on the steps to get there.
 I work on a variety of projects related to recommender systems, information retrieval, and social impact.
 Most of my work is connected somehow to the human impact of information access, but I occasionally have other projects.
 Specific details depend on student interests, available funds, and current collaborations.

 Applying